Wisconsin's record fish program

 Do you think you've caught a record fish?

-If you think you or someone you know has caught a fish that might be a state record, there are a number of things you should do:
+If you think you or someone you know has caught a fish that might be a state record, there are several things you should do:

 - don't clean or freeze the fish

 - keep the fish cool - preferably on ice

 - get the fish weighed as soon as possible on a certified scale (found in grocery, hardware stores, etc.) and witnessed by an observer

 - contact the nearest DNR office to get the fish species positively identified and to find out whether the fish is a state record

 - obtain and complete a record fish application

 An official record fish application must accompany all prospective record fish entries.